 Ballet is something you have to start early enough or the ship has already sailed.
 I have to thank Jaana for that, because without her I might have never left.

 What was it like to leave on your own at 15?

 The first six months were a bit hard to be honest.
-I didn't know anyone from here.
-I was too afraid to hop on a tram, because I didn't know where they would go.
+I didn’t know anyone from here.
+I was too afraid to hop on a tram, because I didn’t know where it would go.

 So your love of dance kept you going?